ldanie38/repo/README.md

 Both the UI and background jobs use the same PostgreSQL database as the single source of truth.

 Database can be local via Docker Compose or cloud‑hosted — swap by updating .env

+# Ali
+# Issue 9 - Error Handler and Logging
+Created a middleware file
+	I made a new file at /repo/middleware/error_handler.py.
+	This file contains a special class that runs on every request before and after Django handles it.
+Caught different types of errors
+	If a validation error happens → return a clear JSON response with status 400.
+	If a database error happens → return a JSON response with status 500.
+	If an authentication/permission error happens → return a JSON response with status 403.
+	If any other unexpected error happens → log it fully and returns a JSON response with status 500.
+Set up logging
+	Installed and configured Python’s logging system in settings.py.
+	Logs now go to two places:
+	The console (so developers can see them while running the server).
+	A log file at /logs/app.log (so errors are saved for later review).
+ Tested the setup
+	Added routes like / and /test/.
+	Confirmed that visiting / shows a success message, and /test/ triggers a validation error.
+     Verified that both the console and /logs/app.log record the error.

+init__.py → lets Python treat this folder as a module. urls.py → maps URLs to views (your site’s “menu”). wsgi.py → entry point for production servers. asgi.py → entry point for async servers (e.g., WebSockets).
+_pycache__/ → just cached Python files for speed.